With no regard for the law and a penchant for vile actions, Dungeons & Dragons neutral evil characters thrive on selfish immorality.

 Drow (a sort of dark elf), yugoloths, and cloud giants tend toward neutral evil.

 Examples of Neutral Evil Characters in Fiction

-Neutral evil characters are often hard to point out in fiction and literature.
-Many times, the henchmen, mercenaries, and assassins fit this mold, most of which are side characters without a lot of development.
+Neutral evil characters are often complicated to point out in fiction and literature.
+The henchmen, mercenaries, and assassins usually fit this mold, most of which are side characters without much development.

 Main characters who lean towards neutral evil may also display chaotic or lawful evil characteristics as the story progresses.
 A compelling aspect of fiction is that most characters don’t perfectly fit any mold; they grow and develop as a story unfolds.

-However, there are a few fictional examples we can point to that showcase the traits and behavior of neutral evil characters.
+However, we can point to a few fictional examples that showcase the traits and behavior of neutral evil characters.